braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/report_metrics.md

 WhatsApp
 {% endapitags %}

-The WhatsApp message could not send because the Internet Service Provider returned a hard bounce.
+The WhatsApp message couldn't send because the internet service provider returned a hard bounce.
 A hard bounce signifies a permanent deliverability failure.

 {% endapi %}